privacyguides/privacyguides.org/collections/_evergreen/qubes.md

 title: Qubes OS
 mathjax: false
 description: |
-   Qubes OS is a distribution of Linux that uses [Xen](https://en.wikipedia.org/wiki/Xen) provide app isolation.
+   Qubes OS is a distribution of Linux that uses [Xen](https://en.wikipedia.org/wiki/Xen) to provide app isolation.
 ---

 {% for item_hash in site.data.operating-systems.qubes %}